marmelab/react-admin/docs/Community.md

 # Community

 Thousands of new react-admin applications are created every month.
 Many, many developers use react-admin on a day-to-day bais.
-We're excited that you're apart of this large and friendly community.
+We're excited that you're a part of this large and friendly community.

 We're doing our best to keep it a convivial place where people want to hang out and help/be helped.